femiwiki/DiscordRCFeed/README.md

 `wgDiscordRCFeedExclude` is an associative array to disable notifications related to certain pages or users.
 This config has below keys:

 - `'page'` - Actions (add, edit, modify) won't be notified to Discord room from articles matching with these names.
-- `'permissions'` - If this is set, actions by users with this permission won't cause alerts.
-Defaults to `''`.
-Can be string or an array of strings.

 Defaults to: